smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

 Notice that in the previous output, when the value was positive, there was no sign present because the default controls indicate to use no sign for a positive value.
-However, a positive value could be represented according to a report\'s standard accounting format using the following example rules:
+However, a positive value could be represented according to a report's standard accounting format using the following example rules:

 - Positive value symbol = CR